DONGChuan/DONGChuan.github.io/_posts/2016-02-15-Struts-ONGL.md

 5. Second Entry of the Second Iterator
 6. Third Entry of the Second Iterator

-The following example shows three lists of type 'List<String>' to be appended together.
+The following example shows three lists of type `List<String>` to be appended together.
 These three lists are passed by some Action.

 {% highlight java %}
 <s:append var="newList">